Top 10 Things to Do in Trinidad & Tobago

 Spend the Day out on the Water in Tobago

 Tobago has some amazing boating opportunities, too!
 Whether you take a tour or chart yourself a boat, make sure to take a stop at Buccoo Reef.
-Buccoo Reef and its nearby sandy shoal, Nylon Pool, is a beautiful reef home to over 40 different species of coral and many more sea creatures besides.
-Nearby Pelican Island and No Man’s Land are beautiful, secluded bits of paradise perfect for a picnic or barbecue lunch.
+Buccoo Reef and its nearby sandy shoal, Nylon Pool, is a beautiful reef home to over 40 different species of coral and many more sea creatures.
+Nearby Pelican Island and No Man’s Land are secluded bits of paradise perfect for a picnic or barbecue lunch.

 SUP at Pigeon Point Tobago